tcool86/pyramid-game-lib/README.md

 # Pyramid Game Lib

-A simple, easy-to-use library for RAD (rapid application development) game development using the Vite build tool and TypeScript.
+A simple, easy-to-use library for 3D games and interactive media using the Vite build tool and TypeScript.

 ## Disclaimer

-This is actively being developed as of October 7th, 2022.
+This is semi-actively being developed.
 Not all the features have been implemented and could change.
 Do *not* use this if you are looking for a high-performance game engine.

 ### Why Pyramid Game Lib?